niklabh/mattermost-plugin-webrtc-video/README.md

 [![CircleCI](https://circleci.com/gh/niklabh/mattermost-plugin-webrtc-video.svg?style=svg)](https://circleci.com/gh/niklabh/mattermost-plugin-webrtc-video)

-This plugin add video call feature to Mattermost.
+This plugin add video call and group audio channel feature to Mattermost.
 The plugin uses WebRTC protocol built into the browser, but but you need to provide and configure your own Signalhub, STUN and TURN servers.